 Overall, it was a poor to mixed 2020 for the Singapore dollar, with a 9 percent drop against the euro and 8 percent versus the Australian dollar, but small gains (2 percent) against the US dollar and steady to the pound.

-With the AUD continuing to enjoy higher highs and higher lows, our bias is for the AUD to enjoy further gains into 2021 on the back of USD weakness.
+According to OFX, with the AUD continuing to enjoy higher highs and higher lows, their bias is for the AUD to enjoy further gains into 2021 on the back of USD weakness.

 Whether the Singapore dollar will rise or drop in the future versus the Australian dollar is a difficult question and the answer really depends on many factors.
 The best way to consider the current AUD-SGD relative value is to check the change in the exchange over a range of periods to the present day.
 The below table does this for periods going back 10 years.